massimocaprinali/cloud-foundry-public/liberty-autoConfig.md

 In some cases, you might not want the Liberty buildpack to automatically configure the services that have been bound.
 Consider the following scenarios.

-* My application uses *dashDB*, but I want the application to directly manage the connection to the database.
-The application contains the necessary client driver JAR file.
+* My app uses *dashDB*, but I want the app to directly manage the connection to the database.
+The app contains the necessary client driver JAR file.
 I do not want the Liberty buildpack to automatically configure the *dashDB* service.
 * I am providing a `server.xml` file and I provided the configuration stanzas for the *cloudant* instance because I require a non-standard datasource configuration.
 I do not want the Liberty buildpack to update my `server.xml` file, but I still require the Liberty buildpack to ensure that the appropriate supporting software is installed.

 To opt out of automatic service configuration, use the services_autoconfig_excludes environment variable.
 You can include this environment variable in a manifest.yml or set it using the {{site.data.keyword.cloud_notm}} client.